computationalgeography/lue/source/framework/doc/framework.md

-lue::equal_to | Return the result of comparing something with a partitioned array lue::fill | Fill a partitioned array in-place with a value lue::greater_equal | Return the result of comparing something with a partitioned array lue::less | Return the result of comparing something with a partitioned array lue::multiply | Return the result of multiplying something with a partitioned array lue::none | Return whether a partitioned array contains no elements that evaluate to true
+lue::equal_to | Return the result of comparing something with a partitioned array lue::fill | Fill a partitioned array in-place with a value lue::greater_equal | Return the result of comparing something with a partitioned array lue::iterate_per_element | Per cell in a partitioned array, iterate a number of times lue::less | Return the result of comparing something with a partitioned array lue::multiply | Return the result of multiplying something with a partitioned array lue::none | Return whether a partitioned array contains no elements that evaluate to true